I collaborated with the teams behind these products to obtain an extended free license. I did this mainly for two reasons.

 - App registration: When you register an app in Azure AD, you create an identity for it.
 This app registration includes the Application ID and various settings that define its behavior and permissions.

 - And a service principal: To grant the registered app access to resources, a service principal is created in the Azure AD tenant.
-This service principal acts as a security identity and is assigned the necessary roles and permissions to access resources in Azure.
+This service principal serves as a security identity and is assigned the necessary roles and permissions to access Azure resources.

 So, in order to connect Turbo360 with your Azure Subscription, you need to do the following steps:

-- Search for Microsoft Entra ID on Azure Portal, then click Microsoft Entra ID.
+- Search for Microsoft Entra ID on the Azure Portal, then click Microsoft Entra ID.

 - On the Microsoft Entra ID page, click the App registration option under the Manage section.